daz4126/Nanny-State/README.md

 **NANNY STATE** provides a simple to use declarative API that makes it easy to build interactive user interfaces.

-It stores all the app data in a single state object and takes care of updating the view whenever the state changes, which leaves you to focus on how the data changes and how it should be rendered.
+It stores all the app data in a single state object and updates the view whenever the state changes.

 NANNY STATE is:

-- **FAST AND EASY** - Build interactive user interfaces that render blazing fast with just a few lines of code.
+- **FAST AND EASY** - Build interactive user interfaces that render blazingly fast with just a few lines of code.
-- **PREDICTABLE** - All the data is stored in one place and updated in the same way, making your code more organized, predictable and easier to test.
+- **PREDICTABLE** - All the data is stored in one place, making your code more organized, predictable and easier to test.
-- **EASY TO LEARN** - There are only a few basic concepts to learn, hardly any boilerplate code and everything is written in plain old Javascript - there's no new syntax to learn!
+- **EASY TO LEARN** - There are only a few basic concepts to learn and everything is written in Javascript - there's no new syntax to learn!

 Whether you are building a small interactive web page or large complex app, NANNY STATE is a simple and fun alternative to React and Vue!
 It's quick to get started - just follow the [examples](#usage-examples) below and you'll see some impressive results in just a few lines of code.